 What is the Adaptive Information Processing (AIP)?

-Let’s explore an example.
+Let’s Explore an Example

 “When an event has been sufficiently processed, we remember it but do not experience the old emotions or sensations in the present.
 We are informed by our memories, not controlled by them.”
 (Shapiro, 2018, p.3).

-The brain wants to restore mental health in the same way the rest of the body is physiologically configured to heal when injured
+The brain wants to restore mental health in the same way the rest of the body is physiologically configured to heal when injured.

-The AIP directs the therapeutic process and gives clients hope
+The AIP directs the therapeutic process and gives clients hope.

-Treatment does not focus only in coping with the current symptoms or presentations.
 EMDR therapists look to the experiences or events that drive these behaviors, feelings, thoughts, urges, or physical reactions.
-The guiding question for treatment is: what are the circumstances or experiences in this person’s life that cause them to respond in such a way now?
+The guiding question for treatment is: What circumstances or experiences in this person’s life cause them to respond in such a way now?

 EMDR therapists use the tenets of the AIP model to conceptualize cases and guide treatment planning.
 Utilizing the AIP model facilitates the ability of many EMDR therapists to achieve substantial and comprehensive treatment effects (Shapiro, 2018).